lnx00/Lmaobox-Annotations/README.md

 ---

-You should now get autocomplete for all the functions and methods in the library folder.
+You should now get autocomplete for all the functions, methods and libraries of the Lmaobox API.
 It should look like this:

 ![Preview](.github/images/AC_Preview.png)